JetBrains/kotlin-web-site/docs/topics/faq.md

 ### What advantages does Kotlin give me over the Java programming language?

 Kotlin is more concise.
 Rough estimates indicate approximately a 40% cut in the number of lines of code.
-It’s also more type-safe, e.g. support for non-nullable types makes applications less prone to NPE’s.
+It’s also more type-safe, for example, support for non-nullable types makes applications less prone to NPE’s.
 Other features including smart casting, higher-order functions, extension functions and lambdas with receivers provide the ability to write expressive code as well as facilitating creation of DSL.

 ### Is Kotlin compatible with the Java programming language?

 Yes.
 Kotlin is 100% interoperable with the Java programming language and major emphasis has been placed on making sure that your existing codebase  can interact properly with Kotlin.
-You can easily call Kotlin code from Java and Java code from Kotlin.
+You can easily [call Kotlin code from Java](java-to-kotlin-interop.md) and [Java code from Kotlin](java-interop.md).
 This makes adoption much easier and lower-risk.
-There’s also an automated Java-to-Kotlin converter built into the IDE that simplifies migration of existing code.
+There’s also an automated [Java-to-Kotlin converter built into the IDE](mixing-java-kotlin-intellij.md#converting-an-existing-java-file-to-kotlin-with-j2k) that simplifies migration of existing code.

 ### What can I use Kotlin for?